onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 DeltaS_thermo(m) >= 0
 ```

-* Measures how far `S_tot(m)` lies from an effective typical high entropy macrostate compatible with the same coarse constraints (for example total energy density and volume).
+* Measures how far `S_tot(m)` lies from an effective typical high entropy macrostate compatible with the same coarse constraints, for example total energy density and volume.
-* `DeltaS_thermo(m) = 0` when the state is maximally high entropy for the constraints.
+* `DeltaS_thermo(m) = 0` for macrostates that are already maximally high entropy for the constraints.
 * `DeltaS_thermo(m)` is large when the state is very low entropy compared to those maxima.

 2. Smoothness mismatch